remyang55/finger-ninja/README.md

 ## Gameplay

 Currently, the way the program tracks your finger is via the color yellow.
 To play the game, simply obtain a small yellow ball and hold it in your hand, in view of your webcam.
+For the program to work nicely, it is important to have a relatively strong contrast in color between the tracked object and your surroundings.
 If you would like to use a different colored object, open up `src/ofApp.h` and change the HSV range accordingly.

 * Move your hand around to wave your "sword" and slice the orange fruits that pop up
 * Make sure to avoid the black balls (bombs!)